Skip to Main Content

 • serve as an exhibit you will analyze

-• include an argument for you to respond to
+• make an argument for you to respond to

 • or could include a method for you to follow in organizing your own data gathering and reporting